scottanderson5/GameRaterApp/README.md

-# Game Rater App Final Project
+# Game On App Final Project

 This is the online repository for the final Iron Yard project of Scott Anderson.
 All coding and research files are located here.